Joe Jackson (talent manager): Public image and controversy

 In the late 1980s, Joseph's image as a father became tarnished as the media reported stories told by his children that he was abusive toward them.
 All of his children called him "Joseph", which sometimes made them feel estranged from him.
 Michael claimed that from a young age, he was physically and emotionally abused by his father, enduring incessant rehearsals, whippings and name-calling, but also said that his father's strict discipline played a large part in his success.
 Michael first spoke openly about his childhood abuse in a 1993 interview with Oprah Winfrey.
 He said that during his childhood, he often cried from loneliness.
 Michael recalled that Joseph sat in a chair with a belt in his hand as Michael and his siblings rehearsed and that "if you didn't do it the right way, he would tear you up, really get you."
 Joseph admitted to whipping his children with switches and belts as punishment, but said he did not do so at random, and claimed never to have used any hard object as he felt was implied by the word "beating."

-Both Joe and Katherine have denied the characterization of abuse.
+Both Jackson and Katherine denied the characterization of abuse.
 Katherine said that the whippings and physical punishments were common back then when Michael and his siblings grew up.
 Other siblings, Jackie, Tito, Jermaine and Marlon, have denied that their father was abusive.
 La Toya however claims her father sexually abused her and her sister as a child while the mother enabled it.
 Rebbie called the police on her father over the sexual abuse, and the mother told the police nothing happened.
 Despite the allegations, Michael honored his father with an annual "Joseph Jackson Day" at Neverland Ranch and ultimately forgave him, noting that Joseph's difficult upbringing in the Great Depression and the Jim Crow South, along with his working-class adulthood, hardened him emotionally and made him push his children to succeed as entertainers.